Minimizing Finite Sums with the Stochastic Average Gradient: Discussion

-{\bf Accelerated gradient}: AFG methods are variants of the basic FG method that can obtain an $O(1/k^2)$ convergence rate for the general convex case, and faster linear convergence rates in the strongly-convex case.
-One of the simplest AFG methods for the strongly-convex case uses iterations of the form~\cite[see][\S2.2.1]{nesterov2004introductory}
+{\bf Accelerated gradient}: AFG methods are variants of the basic FG method that can obtain an $O(1/k^2)$ convergence rate for the general convex case, and faster linear convergence rates that depend on the square root of the condition number $(\sqrt{L/\mu})$ rather than the condition number $(L/\mu)$ in the strongly-convex case~\citesee{\S2.2.1}{nesterov2004introductory}.
+For strongly-convex objectives, it has been shown that a mini-batch strategy can obtain a better dependence on the condition number in certain regimes for SDCA~\citep{shalev2013accelerated} and more recently for SVRG~\citep{nitanda2014stochastic}.
+It is possible that similar arguments could hold for SAG algorithms, which could be advantageous over these methods for reasons discussed in the previous section.